The Mechanics of Tree Hazards

 Beyond the technicalities of tree hazard assessments, we also need to consider other factors when documenting the assessment.
 We think about if people could be exposed in the area of the potentially hazardous tree and how many, what kind of activities are taking place in the area affected and also how the terrain is where the tree in question is being assessed.
 Trees that have been affected by extreme weather conditions (e.g. bushfires, snowstorms, floods) are on a priority list to ensure they get assessed and if hazardous, they are removed before further damage can occur.

 We have seen Australia battle more than its share of natural catastrophes.
-From bushfires to floods over the last year, we continue to bring our skills and experience to guide the safety of people on properties with trees and also to ensure the longevity of trees that can be left alone to heal, grow and flourish once again.
+From bushfires to floods, we continue to bring our skills and experience to guide the safety of people on properties with trees and also to ensure the longevity of trees that can be left alone to heal, grow and flourish once again.
 Trees are our constant reminder that life is stronger than the elements.
 Seeing a fresh green shoot on a burnt tree and watching a tree survive cruel waters inspire us to go beyond our job to deliver the best of our experiences and expertise to our clients.
 It is a message to tell us to always choose life, even in our darkest moments.

 As Ralph Waldo Emerson so simply puts it,